 We took a mini vacay to the Omni Rancho Las Palmas in Rancho Mirage (aka Palm Springs) with the kids – OMG what a great destination for a family getaway!
-If you have water loving kiddos this resort won’t disappoint, I promise!
+If you have water loving kiddos, Splashtopia at this resort won’t disappoint, I promise!
 This trip was for the kids so this review does not include the kids club, golf course or spa but the whole property is beautiful and offers full service luxury amenities…maybe next time!?
-We had a fabulous time at the Omni Rancho Las Palmas and the kids can’t wait to go back!
+We had a fabulous time at Splashtopia at the Omni Rancho Las Palmas and the kids can’t wait to go back!

 Firstly, the primary reason we went (and I think why most families go)…THE POOL AREA!
-It is BOMB.
+Splashtopia as its called, is BOMB.
 Like, really, really awesome.
-They have a kids pool, an enormous lazy river with an attached kiddie pool with incline entrance, a covered sandbox (yes, you read that right, a fully shaded sandbox, so for all those sand loving kiddos…SHADE FOR DAYS!)…plus two waterslides, a splash pad and a full schedule of pool activities throughout the day.
-Cabanas, chairs, umbrellas, poolside service…
+They have a kids pool, an enormous 425 foot lazy river with an attached kiddie pool with incline entrance, a covered sandbox (yes, you read that right, a fully shaded sandbox, so for all those sand loving kiddos…SHADE FOR DAYS!)…plus two 100 foot waterslides (think long enough that kids of all ages love it, but not too long so even the little guys can get in on the action), a splash pad and a full schedule of pool activities throughout the day.
+Cabanas, chairs, umbrellas, poolside service…welcome to Splashtopia.

 The lazy river was most definitely our favorite part of the pool area.
 We enjoyed spending a long time (as did the boys) floating around in it.
 Tubes are provided.
 Our 5-year old also loved the waterslides.
 It had been many years since I went down a waterslide, it was pretty fun I’ll admit 🙂 The lines were long but moved VERY quickly.
 It is important note that kids are NOT allowed to go down with an adult, they must ride individually…as such H (Mr. 4) wasn’t so interested in them.